-A basic premise of the project is that so far there has been a lot of attention on how to diagnose and evaluate safety culture, but not so much on how to actually improve the safety culture.
-A second premise is that improvement of safety culture in projects sets some unique requirements due to e.g. multiple organizations interacting, diverse background of personnel, schedules and contract issues etc. The same methods may not work that have been applied in operating power plants.
+A basic premise of the project is that so far there has been a lot of attention on how to diagnose and evaluate safety culture, but actually not so much on how to improve the safety culture.
+A second premise is that improvement of safety culture in projects sets some unique requirements due to e.g. multiple organizations interacting, diverse background of personnel, schedules and contract issues etc. The same methods that have been applied in operating power plants may not work.
 Further, the long supply chains and the licensee’s responsibility to oversee the safety culture of the entire network put more demands on safety culture assurance methods.

 The project is planned as a two years' effort (2016-2017) between partners in two Nordic countries: VTT and Tmi Teemu Reiman (Finland) and Royal Institute of Technology, KTH (Sweden).
 The project has two aims:

 - To identify and specify methods to improve and facilitate safety culture in complex projects

 - To identify and specify methods to assure safety culture in complex projects